Mindful writing with InstaText

 That’s when I stopped and took a long, hard look back, trying to remember why I fell in love with writing in the first place and when was the last time I felt completely engrossed in writing and invigorated after hours of uninterrupted work.

-It was when I wrote an article and then refined it with InstaText, my favorite AI-powered editing tool.
+It was when I wrote an article and then refined it with InstaText, my favorite editing assistant that uses advanced language technologies, but not generative AI.

 It was when I dug deep into my emotions and life experiences, focusing on areas where my insights surpass AI.
 I carefully chose my words and thoughtfully accepted or rejected InstaText’s suggestions to ensure that my ideas were conveyed exactly as I intended.